Jaybird 3.0 is available from Maven central:

 You can report bugs in the Firebird bug tracker, project "Java Client (Jaybird)"

 When reporting bugs, please provide a minimal, but complete reproduction, including databases and sourcecode to reproduce the problem.
 Patches to fix bugs are also appreciated.
-Make sure the patch is against a recent trunk version of the code.
+Make sure the patch is against a recent master version of the code.
+You can also fork the jaybird repository and create pull requests.

 Default URL format: